+Updated September 2019.
 Sometimes, I’m just really in a mood for a cheeseburger.
 It’s not a common craving for me, but when I want a burger, I want a really good one.
-Luckily for me and other burger aficionados, I have plenty of options for where to get one in the Scenic City.
+Luckily for me and other burger aficionados, I have plenty of options for where to get a good burger in Chattanooga.
+Any true burger aficionado knows that, when that burger craving hits, it needs to be satisfied ASAP.

 You’ll never run out of places to get a great burger in Chattanooga.